-By prior sign-up, we are providing supervised child care for those too young to enjoy the convention on their own (2 to 6 years old).
-All children using this service must have full memberships to the convention.
-There will be no other fee.
-After December 15th, please contact @email before registering.
+By advance sign-up, Arisia provides professionally supervised childcare for those too young to enjoy the convention on their own (2 to 6 years old).
+All children using this service must have full $75 weekend Turtle Track memberships to the convention; there is no additional fee.

 Turtle Track is the very first stop in a life-long relationship with Arisia.
 What can you and your child expect?
 Read on for answers to basic questions and we'll see you on the Turtle Track!

 How do I get my child into Turtle Track?

 Turtle Track is only available through advance registration.
 We staff based on pre-registered Turtles and cannot add any more at the convention.
 Children must be registered for Arisia - see our Registration page for details.
 There is no additional fee for Turtle Track beyond the registration cost.
 After December 20th we cannot guarantee that Turtle Track spots will still be available.

 Who staffs Turtle Track?